rust-lang/rfcs/text/0000-crt-selection.md

 [unresolved]: #unresolved-questions

 * Should there be other environment variables to control other aspects of compilation and linking?
 * Could this be applied to other platforms, perhaps musl?
+Musl can be linked either statically or dynamically, so this environment variable could likely apply to musl as well, although the finer implementation details will likely differ significantly from msvc.
+Are there other platforms like musl and msvc that have options like this?
 * Bikeshedding on the name and structure of the environment variable.